 Court House Center is one of just three available facilities in Cape May Court House, New Jersey.
 This nursing home proved to be a very solid facility, with an overall grade of B. You could certainly do much worse than this facility.
-This facility was stronger in some categories than others, but it did not have any poor grades in any of the four major categories.
-More information about these categories can be found below.
+This facility's impressive report card was highlighted by its inspection score, which is addressed in the next paragraph.

 Court House Center

 Get our free e-book to learn all about your senior care options.

 - Accepts Medicare 1

 - No Family Council

 - For profit - Corporation

 - Secure Memory Care